ryan-chambers/maven-jasmine-sample-project/README.md

 v0.0.2

 Feb 18, 2014
-- Updated software versions (jasmine maven plugin)
+- Updated software versions (jasmine maven plugin, jquery)
 - *NOTE* Maven build no longer works; but running in browser does.
 Maybe related to [this issue](https://github.com/searls/jasmine-maven-plugin/issues/205) filed for the plugin?